Anti-Inflammatory Diet Plan →

 Why You’ll Love This Paleo Bread

 • It’s Paleo-friendly.
-Made with almond flour and a mixture of seeds, this nut flour bread is grain free and gluten free, making it a great sandwich bread choice on the Paleo Diet.
+Made with almond flour and a mixture of seeds, this nut flour bread is grain-free, gluten-free, and dairy-free, making it a great Paleo sandwich bread choice.

 • No need to let the bread proof!
-This quick bread recipe is perfect because it needs no time to rise and doesn’t contain yeast (see more of my yeast-free breads here).
+This quick bread recipe is perfect because it needs no time to rise and doesn’t contain yeast.
 Simply mix up the ingredients, pour into a pan, and bake.
 Doesn’t get any easier than that!

 • It keeps well and can be frozen.
 Forget paleo breads that are stiff and tasteless, this bread stays soft for days and even tastes great after freezing.

-• It’s comfort food, without the digestive issues.
-For whatever reason you’re following a grain free diet, this recipe uses low inflammatory ingredients that won’t slow you down and cause you to feel sluggish like typical gluten-containing breads.
+• It’s comfort food, without digestive issues.
+For whatever reason you’re following a grain-free diet, this recipe uses low inflammatory ingredients that won’t slow you down and cause you to feel sluggish like typical gluten-containing breads.

-If you are following a healing diet, such as AIP (autoimmune protocol), you will want to avoid nuts/seeds, grain, and eggs.
+Note: If you are following a healing diet, such as AIP (autoimmune protocol), you will want to avoid nuts/seeds, grain, and eggs.
 Not to worry!
-My grain free naan bread recipe made with cassava flour is AIP friendly and is perfect for sandwich wraps or pizza crust base!
+My grain-free naan bread recipe made with cassava flour is AIP-friendly and is perfect for sandwich wraps or pizza crust bases!

 HOMEMADE NUT AND SEED PALEO BREAD